 5.Lastly, wash your hands thoroughly using soap and water

-How many time a day should I use minoxidil?
+How many times a day should I use minoxidil?

-Minoxidil for hair regrowth is recommended to use twice a day, once in the morning and the other time in the evening.
+Minoxidil for hair regrowth is recommended to use be used twice a day, once in the morning and the other time in the evening.

 Should you do the same when using minoxidil to grow your beard?
-If you want to the grow your beard as faster you can, it is best to use two times a day.
+If you want to the grow your beard as fast you can, it is best to use two times a day.

 If you want to use it once day and still have the maximum result, you may consider extra high strength minoxidil product.